Deploy Omnidev with Docker and Docker Compose. Self-host your AI developer bot with containerized security.

 .env.example | Environment variable template |

-This auto-loads docker-compose.override.yml which uses Dockerfile.dev with hot reload.
+This auto-loads docker/docker-compose.override.yml which uses src/web/Dockerfile.dev with hot reload.

-docker compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build
+docker compose -f docker/docker-compose.yml -f docker/docker-compose.prod.yml up -d --build

-docker compose -f docker-compose.yml -f docker-compose.showcase.yml up --build
+docker compose -f docker/docker-compose.yml -f docker/docker-compose.showcase.yml up --build

 Showcase mode is read-only with no authentication - for public demos.